Drybrush

 Drybrush is a painting technique in which a paint brush that is relatively dry, but still holds paint, is used to create a drawing or painting.
 Load is applied to a dry support such as paper or primed canvas.
-The resulting brush strokes have a characteristic scratchy and textured look that lacks the smooth appearance that washes or blended paint commonly have.
+The resulting brush-strokes have a characteristic scratchy and textured look that lacks the smooth appearance that washes or blended paint commonly have.
 This technique can be used to achieve a blurred or soft appearance.

 The technique of drybrush painting can be achieved with both water-based and oil-based media.
-With water-based media such as inks, acrylic paints, tempera paints or watercolor paints, the brush is usually dry or squeezed dry of all water.
+With water-based media such as inks, acrylic paints, tempera-paints, or watercolor-paints, the brush is usually dry or squeezed dry of all water.
 The brush is loaded with paint that is highly viscous or thick and then applied to a dry support.
-With other water-based media, the brush is loaded with paint then squeezed dry.
-When using oil-based media,such as oil paint, similar techniques are used, although instead of water, the brush is used dry or any oil or solvent is removed.
-Because oil paint has a longer drying time than water-based media, brushing over or blending drybrush strokes is often avoided to preserve the distinctive look of the drybrush painting technique.
+With other water-based media, the brush is loaded with paint and then squeezed dry.
+When using oil-based media, such as oil-paint, similar techniques are used, although instead of water, the brush is used dry or any oil or solvent is removed.
+Because oil-paint has a longer drying-time than water-based media, brushing over or blending drybrush strokes is often avoided to preserve the distinctive look of the drybrush-painting-technique.

-The technique is often used in model painting to apply highlights to miniatures.
+The technique is often used in model-painting to apply highlights to miniatures.